Can a judge be compelled to testify regarding their deliberative deliberations?

 In what circumstances will a judge make a child support order retroactive to the date of the date the Respondent's first child was born?
 (Northwest Territories, Canada)

-What is the test for certification of a national class action?
+What is the definition of “obstructing”?
 (Northwest Territories, Canada)

-What are solicitor and client costs?
+In what circumstances will the court award solicitor and client costs?
 (Northwest Territories, Canada)

 What factors must a court consider in its consideration of a spousal support application?
 (Northwest Territories, Canada)